Planed Douglas fir post

 Frequently asked questions

-Which post section for a pergola?
+What section of post should be used for a pergola?

 Can this post be buried directly in the ground?

-Does this post need to be treated before use?
+Should this post be treated before use?

 Can these posts be painted or stained?